0x3F3F/0x3F3F.github.io/_posts/2021-01-02-2020_Portfolio-Review.md

 ## The Great Crypto Experiment of 2020

 Alternatively, the Mediocre-at-Best Crypto Experiment.
-Anyway, long storey short: I got bored and wrote some scripts to generate crypto addresses, bought ~800 quids worth of XRP, transferred it to my address, it worked!, it trebled, SEC launched legal case against Ripple, it halved and I sold.
+Anyway, long storey short: I got bored and wrote some scripts to generate crypto addresses, bought ~800 quids worth of i`XRP`, transferred it to my address, it worked!, it trebled, SEC launched legal case against Ripple, it halved and I sold.
 I should have invested in bitcoin instead:

 <img style="border: 0;" src="/img/2021/20210102_Kuppy.png" />

-The SEC consider XRP as a security and there is the real possibility the exchanges will de-list it.
+The SEC consider `XRP` as a security and there is the real possibility the exchanges will de-list it.
 I do wonder about the viability of other cryptos, if the government can crash them overnight.
 I know about defi, this ones different, etc, but the government could make things really tough if they wanted to (see [this](https://www.youtube.com/watch?v=vyQsWfsTenw) on that topic).
 Think that's probably